What is the Project about?

-STAR 2 will support the nationwide adoption of the digitalization of local government archives leading to increased transparency and data accuracy.
+STAR 2 will support the nationwide adoption of the local government archives leading to increased transparency and data accuracy.
 This intervention relies on the piloting results achieved during the implementation of STAR1.

-The project will pay particular attention to promote producing and usage of data disaggregated by gender and subpopulation groups as well as their systematic dissemination and use of evidence at local and national levels so as to ensure that services are addressing disparities experienced by vulnerable groups.
+The project will promote, produce and use data disaggregated by gender and subpopulation groups, their systematic dissemination as well as use of evidence at local and national levels to ensure that services are addressing disparities experienced by vulnerable groups.

-Attention will be devoted to the concerns of vulnerable groups in order to ensure that their voice is heard while shaping and modelling systems of public services or recommending participatory mechanisms.
-STAR 2 will promote gender mainstreaming in all its activities throughout the implementation.
+Vulnerable groups will be in the focus so as to ensure that their voice is heard while shaping and modelling systems of public services or recommending participatory mechanisms.
+STAR 2 will promote gender mainstreaming in all its activities throughout project implementation.

-Environmental and social concerns will be an integral part of design and implementation of capacity building, system development and scaling up activities, especially when they pertain to environmentally or socially interventions, such as in the case of review of public utility services, urban and territorial planning, waste management, irrigation and drainage, forest and pasture, and fire protection.
+Environmental and social concerns will be an integral part of design and implementation of capacity building, system development and scaling up activities, especially when they pertain to environment or social interventions, such as in the case of review of public utility services, urban and territorial planning, waste management, irrigation and drainage, forest and pasture, and fire protection.